What is consumer responsibility?

 Bring re-usable bags when shopping.
 San Francisco passed the Extended Bag Reduction Ban requiring a charge for each checkout bag provided.

 Eliminate one-time use serving ware.
-Choose to use your own durable utensils, even if you have disposables are available or taking meals to-go.
+Choose to use your own durable utensils, even if you have disposables available or are taking meals to-go.

 Didn't bring your travel mug to work and need some coffee?
 Grab a mug from the office kitchen.